Chairman Paul Savin:

 We have occasionally been asked to display our scooters at weddings and birthday parties and also recently a classic Lambretta, belonging to one of our members, was used for a photoshoot in Paris for a leading fashion designer.

 Last year we sadly lost a very enthusiastic friend and the Treasurer of our club and for his funeral we followed the cortege on our scooters.
 We have both genders and all ages in our club, ranging from 16 to the oldest, Jeff, who is in his late 70s, so remember you can be too young but never too old!
 There are many benefits of being a member in our club, such as the social side and large range of scooter knowledge available that some of us can offer.
-Prior to the pandemic we would meet every Wednesday evening and Sunday morning, often going for a group ride out to one of our favourite pubs in the local area.
+We would meet every Wednesday evening and Sunday morning during the summer, often going for a group ride out to one of our favourite pubs or cafes in the local area.

 Treasurer Dave Sheldon: